Bachelor of Science in Rehabilitation Science

-Students interested in applying to graduate programs in SHRS are especially encouraged to apply to this program, which will introduce them to many of the faculty who teach in these graduate programs.
+Students interested in applying to graduate programs in SHRS are especially encouraged to apply the program, which will introduce them to many of the faculty who teach in these clinical graduate programs.

 The undergraduate degree in Rehabilitation Science, consisting of 60 credits of major-related coursework in addition to the 60 prerequisite credits needed to enter the program, equips students with the necessary knowledge to pursue graduate education in many health science or health care fields.